ElinaBoman/rps2/README.md

 <!--change this link--->
 <https://elinaboman.github.io/pp1-dogbakery/>

-Responsive
+## Responsive

-Design
+### Design
 The design of this site is very simple using light colors in the background.
 This is to not distract the user from the content.
 To make the site a bit more appeling there are orange borders around the main content.
 The orange color is matched with the orange details in the game-rules area.
+To create a softer look of the site, the display boxes have a soft border with rounded corners.
+This is to makes the site playful and easy on the eye.

-Features
+## Features
-Existing Features
+### Existing Features
-The landing page
-The landing page contains information about what the purpose of Dog Barkery is.
-It contains images of dogs to immediately create a connection to what the website is about.
-There is a short list called "Spoil your dog" wich displays that there are treats, play and fun activities for dogs.
-It is a way to show guests that the Dog Barkery is all about dogs.
-Landing page
-Navigation Bar
-To make it easy for the user of this website to find correct information, there is a navigation bar that displays the Home, About and a Contact.
-The navigation menu is full responsive and also contains the Dog Barkery logo.
-There is no need for the user to use the 'back' button since navigation menu allows easy access to all three pages.
-Navbar
-The Footer
-The footer section contains links to Dog Barkerys social medias (Facebook, Instagram and Youtube).
-The links open in a new tab to make it easier for the user to control the websites.
-The social medias displays pictures from Dog Barkery and activities to allure people to pay a visit.
-Footer About Us
-The About Us page is where information about schedule and opening times are stored.
-There is also a brief section about who the owner of Dog Barkery is and why the company was established.
-This is to create a more personal feeling to the website and to make it more inviting.

-In the weekly schedule there is information about what kind of activity that are happening during the week including weekdays, time and place.
-This will attract people who might be interested in trying some new activities.
-It also sends information about what weekdays are more suitable for puppy's or senior dogs.

-Opening times displays when Dog Barkery is open.
-About page Schedule

-Contact
-This page let's the user know how to contact Dog Barkery.
-If the user doesn't want to contact via social medias there is a contact form that is easy to use and will let the user know what kind of inputs are needed.
-The inputs have a hover function to make it easy for the user to click inside the boxes.
-The submit button has been enlarged to make it more accessible.
-The user needs to enter first name, last name and email.
-In the bottom of the page there is a map to Dog Bakerys location.
-Contact form Map
+#### Enter username form
+  Before entering the rule- and game-area the user has to enter a username.
+The enterd text will later on be displayd in the rule- and game-area.
+This makes the game interactive with the user.
+If the user doesn't enter any text in the text box a message will read above the box, asking the user to insert a username.
+The game will not continue untill a text is enterd.

+  There is a homebutton up in the left corner for the user to get back to the enter-username area at any time.

+#### Rule-area
+  When the user has choosen a username and clicked the button the rule-area appears.
+In the rule-area the game rules are explained to the user.
+The text is combined with a picture that also displays the same rules.
+This is to make the rules easy to understand as it's easy to get a bit confused by the rules.
+When the user is ready there is a button that reads: Let's go!
+When the user clicks this button or anywhere else on the page, the game-area opens.

+ #### Game-area
+The game-area exist of two closed squeres that displays the user and the computer choices.
+The result from each round will be displayed above the boxes with both user and computer choices.
+The same text will also read the outcome of the game.
+The winner will score one point from each winning round.
+Theese point are then displayed inside the player-boxes.
+The game finishes after ten rounds and the result is displayed.
+If the user would like to continiue playing there is a reset box that resets the scores.
+The fun can last forever!

-Features Left to Implement
+## Features Left to Implement
-Have recipes of different dog treats that are suitable for people to make at home.

-Have a fourth page with a gallary.
-Showing pictures from weekly activities at Dog Barkery.
+There are some features left to implement in this game.
+There will be a return button next to the home button so the user allways can revisit the rule-area.

-Technologies used
+## Technologies used
 HTML
 CSS
+JavaScript
 Github
 Codeanywhere
 W3C:s CSS-validator
 WRC:s HTML validator
 Lighthouse
 Balsamiq Wireframes

-Testing
+## Testing
 The website has been tested with Google DevTools.
 Different screen sizes has been tested to work on all devices.
 Functions of navbar has been adjusted to act as a toggle-bar on smaller devices, while on big screens it appers in the header to the right.

 The testing with Google DevTools has helped to localise problems with responsiveness.
 To solve these problems, media queries has been used for devices with (min-width: 768px) and (min-width: 900px).

 There are some estetic malfunctions with the toggle-bar.
 On smaller screens, when the toggle-menu is clicked, the menu takes up to much space on the left side.
 This issue will be fixed with adding some padding on the left side.
 The malfunction is under process.

-Validator Testing
+## Validator Testing
 HTML

 No errors were returned when passing through the official W3C validator.
 Validation HTML